fbpx

 • Bake cookies.
 Bake the cookies on a prepared baking sheet (lined with parchment paper or a silicone mat) until edges are set.
 Cool on cookie sheets before frosting.

-• Make white chocolate frosting.
-In a small microwave safe bowl, microwave butter and white chocolate in small increments until melted.
+• Make white icing.
+In a small microwave-safe bowl, microwave white chocolate melting wafers in small increments until melted.

 • Frost cookies.
-Dip cookies into frosting and top with sprinkles if using.
+Dip top of cookies into icing and top with sprinkles if using.

 Iced gingerbread cookies on baking sheet before sprinkles.